Portraits, editorial work, etc.

 Recent edits of photo session with Emily Jean Nance (Toronto, February 2025)

-By exhibiting my subject as both present and ephemeral, I aim to create ghostly, uncertain figures that recall the mysterious quality of Man Ray's rayographs.
-Likewise, the repeated layering of forms echoes the experiments of László Moholy-Nagy, who was fascinated by collisions of form, motion and abstraction.
+I exhibit my subject as both present and ephemeral, to create ghostly, uncertain figures that recall the mysterious quality of Man Ray's rayographs.
 Long exposures create temporal layering and generate distortions of the human form (intentional blurring, visual duplication, etc.) ... leading to a sense of spatial and existential ambiguity.

 Statement on Portraiture